seraficaj/fccsf_wsl_guide/README.md

 ## Table of Contents
 - How to use this guide/FAQ
 - Installing WSL2 on your Windows 10 Computer
+- What will be installed on my computer?
 - Setting up your WSL2 environment for freeCodeCamp's Curriculum

 ## How to use this guide
 Based on discussion within our chapter's membership, we agreed that there needed to be a resource for setting up one's own computer for web development outside of the in-browser workspaces that freeCodeCamp provides early in the curriculum.
 Setting up a working dev environment is important for success later in the full-stack certifications.
 While many members in our chapter use Macbooks at meet-ups and other chapter events, I wanted to create a resource that proves the viability of using other, more affordable computer systems.

+## What will be installed on my computer?
+- Windows Subsystem Linux 2
+- Ubuntu Terminal
+- Zsh (with Oh-My-Zsh configuration)
+- Slack (Desktop App recommended for chapter news!)
+- VSCode (+ some optional helpful extensions)
+- Python3
+- Django
+- Node.js
+- NPM
+- Git
+- MongoDB
+- PostgreSQL

+^These tools will allow you to follow the freeCodeCamp curriculum and fully participate in most of our chapter's activities including hackathons, open-source projects, and to even launch your own!
+There are other programming languages and frameworks you may be interested in such as Ruby, Rails, and PHP.
+We may add those in the future!

 Please read the FAQ section before continuing to look over the installation instructions.